le0pard/json_mend/README.md

 ## Basic Repair

-The primary method is JsonMend.repair.
-By default, it returns a valid JSON string.
+The primary method is `JsonMend.repair`.
+By default, it returns a valid JSON string

 ```ruby
 require 'json_mend'